Prostitution in the United Kingdom: Decriminalisation

 Like many other countries, the UK has sex workers' rights groups, which argue that the best solution for the problems associated with prostitution is decriminalisation.
 These groups have criticised the provisions from the Policing and Crime Act 2009.
 The English Collective of Prostitutes (ECP), founded in 1975, campaigns for the decriminalisation of prostitution, sex workers' right to recognition and safety, and financial alternatives so that no one is forced into prostitution by poverty; in addition the ECP provides information, help and support to individual prostitutes and others concerned with sex workers' rights.
 One member, Nikki Adams, said that the government was overstating the extent of the trafficking problem, and that most prostitution was consensual.
 The UK-based International Union of Sex Workers (IUSW), part of GMB Trade Union, campaigns for the labour rights of those who work in the sex industry.

 In 2010, in response to the Bradford murders of three prostitutes, the new Conservative prime minister David Cameron said that the decriminalisation of prostitution should be "looked at again".
 He also called for tougher action on kerb-crawling and drug abuse.
 The Association of Chief Police Officers suggested that designated red-light zones and decriminalised brothels might help to improve prostitutes' safety.
-Defendants in a test case in Manchester attempted to use the Human Rights Act 1998 to argue that the law against brothelkeeping breached their human rights by not allowing them to work together as prostitutes in safety.
+Defendants in a test case in Manchester tried to use the Human Rights Act 1998 to argue that the law against brothelkeeping breached their human rights by not allowing them to work together as prostitutes in safety.
 However, the case collapsed in 2016 without a verdict.

-In March 2016, Labour Party leader Jeremy Corbyn, speaking to students at Goldsmith's University, said that he was "in favour of decriminalising the sex industry".
+In March 2016, Labour Party leader Jeremy Corbyn, speaking to students at Goldsmiths, University of London, said that he was "in favour of decriminalising the sex industry".
 In May 2016 the Home Affairs Select Committee, headed by Keith Vaz, investigated prostitution laws in Britain.
 The committee called on Brooke Magnanti and Paris Lees to give evidence about sex work conditions in the UK.
 The pair suggested that the past criminal records of those arrested for prostitution-related crimes should be eliminated.
 The committee's interim report was published in July 2016.
 It recommended that soliciting should be decriminalised and that sex workers should be allowed to share premises, while laws allowing the prosecution of those who use brothels to control or exploit sex workers should be retained.
-It also recommended that past criminal records for prostitution should be removed, as suggested by Maganti and Lees.
+It also recommended that past criminal records for prostitution should be removed, as suggested by Magnanti and Lees.
 Sex worker nonprofits called the apparent U-turn decision "a stunning victory for sex workers and our demands for decriminalisation" and "a giant step forward for sex workers' rights in the UK."

 In May 2019, the Royal College of Nursing voted to back the decriminalisation of prostitution in the United Kingdom.
 The decision was primarily based around safeguarding sex workers and improving their health.